Protected customer data

 Request access to protected customer data

-Anchor link to section titled "Request access to protected customer data"As of API version 2022-10, you'll need approval to access protected customer data on any store that isn't a development store.
-Starting October 1, 2022, you'll be able to request access to protected customer data and protected customer fields through the Partner Dashboard.
+Anchor link to section titled "Request access to protected customer data"Public apps request access to protected customer data and protected customer fields through the Partner Dashboard.

-Protected customer data includes any data that directly relates to a customer or prospective customer, as represented in the API resources.
-Resources that don't refer to a single customer, such as the product, theme, or inventory resources, are not included.
+Protected customer data includes any data that directly relates to a customer or prospective customer, as represented in the API types and resources.
+Types and resources that don't refer to a single customer, such as the product query, aren't included.

 In addition to requesting access to protected customer data, you'll need to request access to the following protected customer fields individually because they directly identify customers: